 Students at George Spencer Academy are able to immerse themselves in a varied and exciting range of extra-curricular activities.
 We believe that being a part of these clubs and teams can really enrich their lives, help to build and maintain friendships and strengthen their love of learning.
 In addition to the huge choice of traditional sports and music clubs, students are also encouraged to recommend activities they would like to see and we endeavour to match staff with the right skill set and experience to then make these happen.
-Some examples include Warhammer club, Lego club, Computer programming club, Board games, Yoga, LGBTQ, Book club and many many more.
+Some examples include Warhammer club, Lego club, Coding and Ciphering club, Board games, Yoga, Pride Club, Book club and many many more.

 We also offer academic interventions for our exam year groups and we call these our Strive Sessions.
 Each subject may target a number of students to work with either at lunchtime or afterschool or they may be more wide reaching in the content and accessible for everyone.
 These interventions focus on a specific area in order to deepen knowledge, impact on progress and help students feel ‘exam ready’.
 Period 6 supervised independent study is available in the Lower Site Resource Centre (LSRC) for any students from year 7-11 who wish to work quietly on home learning tasks.
 This is open every day from 3:20-4:20pm (3-4pm on Wednesdays).
 Students in the Sixth Form also have dedicated study spaces available.
 The Sixth Form Resource Centre is for quiet, independent study and is available to use after school until 5pm.
 In addition, the common room is also a study area and students are welcome to use free classrooms in the Sixth Form buildings.